Who we are

-In the winter of 1991 Brendan and Bernadette Walsh were struggling on their own to learn Irish traditional fiddle so they organized group classes with David ('Papper') Papazian.
+In the winter of 1991, Brendan Walsh and the late Bernadette Duffin-Walsh were struggling on their own to learn Irish traditional fiddle so they organized group classes with David ('Papper') Papazian.
 At the same time, they recruited Nancy Lyon and Philippe Longval to teach tin whistle and bodhran, respectively.

-Since then, the roster of teachers has grown and changed, and dancing, drama, and other instruments have been added.
+Since then, the roster of teachers has grown and changed.
+Dancing, drama, and many other traditional instruments have been added.